“CODA” (2021) is an Improvement on the French Original, the 2014 French-Belgian film La Famille Bélier.

 Ruby helps her father and brother in the family fishing business in a small seaside town in Massachusetts.
 She plans to do it full-time after high school.
 Being the child of deaf parents her vocal speech patterns were strange when she started school and, as a result, she has always been a bit of an outcast.

 Ruby adores music

-The other thing about Ruby is that she adores music and she has a wonderful voice.
-A voice that her parents, her brother or anybody else for that matter (except for her best friend) have never heard!
+The other thing about Ruby is that she adores music, and she has a wonderful voice.
+A voice that her parents, her brother, or anybody else for that matter (except for her best friend) had never heard!
 When the boy who she has a crush on at school joins the school choir she impulsively follows him and, after many false starts, finally lets the world hear her roar.
-The schools music teacher “Mr.V”, (Eugenio Derbez) is so impressed that he encourages her to audition for the Berklee College of Music in Boston!
+The school’s music teacher “Mr.V.”, (Eugenio Derbez) is so impressed that he encourages her to audition for the Berklee College of Music in Boston!

 Ruby is needed by her family